Cray-HPE/docs-csm/operations/validate_csm_health.md

    x3000c0s30b1
    ```

 * Chassis Management Controllers (CMC) may show up as not being present in HSM.
-CMCs for Intel server blades can be ignored.
-Gigabyte server blade CMCs not found in HSM is not normal and should be investigated.
+CMCs for Intel node blades can be ignored.
+Gigabyte node blade CMCs not found in HSM is not normal and should be investigated.
 If a Gigabyte CMC is expected to not be connected to the HMN network, then it can be ignored.
    > CMCs have xnames in the form of `xXc0sSb999`, where `X` is the cabinet and `S` is the rack U of the compute node chassis.

-   Example mismatch for a CMC an Intel server blade:
+   Example mismatch for a CMC an Intel node blade:
    ```bash
    =============== BMCs in SLS not in HSM components =============== x3000c0s10b999  # No mgmt port association